 Dinners – The easiest way to eat sustainably is to cook from scratch with 100% locally grown plant-based organic food, or as close to that as you can get.
 Processed food is generally overly-package, imported and made with palm oil.
 We cook dinners from scratch, i.e. base ingredients like fruit, veg, dairy, meat and grains, 97% of the time.

 The other 3% is made up of birthday celebrations etc and processed vegetarian food.
 We’ve such a long list of food dislikes in our house (19 in total) that it just isn’t possible to cook many vegetarian meals from scratch so we compromise we buy ‘meatless’ sausages and pastries etc from the Linda McCartney range to help us cut down on our meat intake.
 This range of frozen food comes in plastic-free cardboard containers (most frozen food boxes are lined or impregnated with plastic) but it does contain palm oil, albeit sustainably sourced.
-I’m hoping that as the kids mature the list of food dislikes will reduce and we’ll be able to improve on our two vegetarian and one fish dinners per week but for now that’s our best and it’ll just have to do.
+We also eat some Quorn items, although as with all meat-free ranges the taste profile is hit and miss.
+Currently we like their hot and spicy burgers.
+I’m hoping that as the kids mature the list of food dislikes will reduce and we’ll be able to improve on our three vegetarian but for now that’s our best and it’ll just have to do.

 Processed / Junk Food – Both of my kids have birthdays in winter so in the summer we do Sisters’ Day and Brothers’ Day.
 On these days and their birthdays my kids are allowed to pick the day’s menu, and guess what?
 It aint salad that they pick!
 This usually satisfies their yearning for processed junk for a while.